Nine Yin ManualEverything About Age of Wushu

 Finally, deping allows users to instantly get up from, or parry anti air skills, such as Lotus Palm's Green Lotus, or Stranger's Soaring Aurora, due to the permanent unlocked state.
 This is especially evident when they don't have any form of yellow or red armor.

-The player gets yellow armor after casting the heal, and not during.
+In this example, the player gets yellow armor after casting the heal, and not during.
 Therefore, the player resisted the knockdown with deping.

 5. Blink/Jump Hack